Chevifier/QuestManager/documentation/Creating_Quests.md

     - We also connect a few signals:
         - `step_updated` - we update the UI to show what changed in the case an enemy was killed so the value increases
         - `step_complete` - We just use a lambda here to print step complete
-        - `quest complete` - We update to UI to show that the quest was completed
+        - `quest complete` - We update the UI to show that the quest was completed
         - `quest_failed` - Show if the quest failed if the player died
     - Then we set the QuestStart label text to the quest details and do some tweening the start the level
 8. Open up the `Example/ExampleOne/Projectile.gd` script.
-Notice we check to see it the bullet hits an enemy.
+Notice we check to see if the bullet hits an enemy.
 If it did, we call `QuestManager.progress_quest("ShootEmUp","Enemies")` before removing the projectile.
 This increases the the `collected` items of the `Incremental Step` by 1 by default.
 9. In the Player.gd we also check if the player ran out of lives.
 If so we call `QuestManager.fail_quest("ShootEmUp")` This sets the quest as failed and emits the `quest_failed` signal.
-10. And Thats about it for the tutorial it a quest has multiple steps the `step_updated` signal returns the new step its up to you how you want to display the information of that current step by checking its `step_type`.
+10. And Thats about it for the tutorial.
+If a quest has multiple steps the `step_updated` signal returns the new step its up to you how you want to display the information of that current step by checking its `step_type`.
 Check the [API](Quest_Manager_API.md) for what properties each step_type contains

+# Creating Quests for code

+As of version 0.3.0, you can now create quest at Run-Time using the ScriptQuest class.
+This allows you to be able to randomly/procedurally make quest if need be.
+To do this check the ScriptQuest class in the [Script Quest API](Script_Quest_API.md)

 ## Exporting Projects